openbermuda/karmapi/docs/nodice/inertia.rst

-Colin Rourke's *A new paradigm for the universe* suggests that gamma-ray bursts may in fact an optical illusion, as we see the *quasi-infinite* past of a universe just arriving in our visible universe.
+Colin Rourke's *A new paradigm for the universe* suggests that gamma-ray bursts may in fact an optical illusion, as we see the *quasi-infinite* past of a galaxy just arriving in our visible universe.

 It is all a result of the paths of the *geodesics* in the *de Sitter*